Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry/README.md

 #### Example 2

-To enable Azure Monitor OpenTelemetry Distro with hard-coded connection string, add AddAzureMonitorOpenTelemetry() to your `Program.cs` with the `AzureMonitorOptions` containing the connection string.
+To enable Azure Monitor OpenTelemetry Distro with a hard-coded connection string, add AddAzureMonitorOpenTelemetry() to your `Program.cs` with the `AzureMonitorOptions` containing the connection string.

 ```C#
 // This method gets called by the runtime.
 Use this method to add services to the container.